Kitware/trame/CONTRIBUTING.md

 source .venv/bin/activate
 ```

-3. `pip` install Trame in "editable mode."
-This will let python respond to any changes you make to Trame itself.
+3. `pip` install trame in "editable mode."
+This will let python respond to any changes you make to trame itself.
 ```sh
 pip install -e .
 ```